Learning Deep Models: Critical Points and Local Openness: Introduction

 \section{Introduction}

-Deep learning models have recently led to significant practical successes in various fields ranging from computer vision to natural language processing.
-Despite these significant empirical successes, the theoretical understanding of the behavior of these models is still very limited.
-While some recent works have tried to explain these successes through the lens of \textit{expressivity} by showing the power of these models in learning large class of mappings, other works find the root of the success in the \textit{generalizability} of these models from learning perspective.
+Deep learning is an inference tool that has recently led to significant practical success in various fields ranging from computer vision to natural language processing.
+Despite its wide empirical use, the theoretical understanding of the landscapes of the optimization problems corresponding to the underlying neural network architecture models is still very limited.
+While some recent works have tried to explain these successes through the lens of \textit{expressivity} by showing the power of these models in learning large class of mappings, other works find the root of the success in the \textit{generalizability} of these models from learning perspective.\\

-From optimization perspective, training deep models requires solving non-convex optimization problems, where non-convexity arises from the ``deep" structure of the model.
-In fact, it has been shown by \cite{blum1989training} that training neural networks to global optimality is NP-complete in the worst case even for the simple case of three node networks.
-Despite this worst case barrier, the practical success of deep learning may suggest that most of the local optimal points of these models are close to the global optimal points.
-In particular, \cite{choromanska2015loss} uses spin glass theory and empirical experiments to show that the local optima of deep neural network optimization problems are close to the global optima.
+From an optimization perspective, training deep models requires solving non-convex optimization problems, where non-convexity arises from the ``deep'' structure of the model.
+In fact, it has been shown by \cite{blum1989training} that training neural networks to global optimality is NP-complete in the worst case (even for a simple three-node network).
+Despite this worst case barrier, the practical success of deep learning may { suggest a special structure in the landscapes of the underlying optimization problems.} In particular, \cite{choromanska2015loss} uses spin glass theory and empirical experiments to show that local optima of deep neural network optimization problems are close to the global optima.\\

-In an effort to better understand the landscape of training deep neural networks, \cite{kawaguchi2016deep, lu2017depth, yun2017global, hardt2016identity} studied the linear neural networks and provided sufficient conditions under which critical points (or local optimal points) of the training optimization problems are globally optimal.
-For non-linear neural networks, multiple works have shown that when the number of parameters of the model is larger than the data dimension, local optima of the resulting optimization problems can be easily found using local search procedures; see, e.g., \cite{soltanolkotabi2017theoretical, soudry2016no, nguyen2017loss, xie2017diverse}.
+In an effort to better understand the landscape of training deep neural networks, \cite{kawaguchi2016deep, lu2017depth, yun2017global, hardt2016identity, laurent2018deep, zhang2019depth, freeman2016topology} studied deep linear neural networks and provided sufficient conditions under which critical points (or local optimal points) of the training optimization problems are globally optimal. { Particularly, \cite{freeman2016topology} and \cite{laurent2018deep} show that every local optimum of a deep linear neural network is globally optimal when the widths of intermediate layers are wider than those of the input or output layer.} The local/global equivalence for deep linear neural networks was also established by \cite{lu2017depth} under the assumption that the input matrix $\bX$ and label matrix $\bY$ are both full row rank.
+Under similar assumptions, \cite{yun2017global} show that every critical point of a deep linear network is a global optimum. \\